dmd-program/dmd-400-sp17/concept-development.md

 ## How to develop a good concept

-**Key features:**

-1. Invention and/or unexpected combinations to produce novelty
-2. Link to relevant cultural, historical, social contexts
-3. Explore moral and ethical issues or quandaries
-4. Aesthetic and theoretical exploration

-Design thinking methods can help you identify a concept.
-However, more often than not, your everyday observations are enough to spark an idea for a concept.
-It is helpful to keep a small notebook with you, or store a running list of ideas on a mobile device.
+Observation and creative thinking methods are helpful for identifying a concept.
+However, more often than not, everyday observations are enough to spark an idea.
+It is helpful to keep around a small notebook or store a running list of ideas on a mobile device.

+**Key features of a good concept:**

+1. Feasible to accomplish in the given timeframe
+2. Invention and/or unexpected combinations to produce novelty
+3. Link to relevant cultural, historical, social contexts
+4. Explore moral and ethical issues or quandaries
+5. Aesthetic and theoretical explorations

+In DMD 100, students are guided through the entire production of three projects through a careful orchestration of design thinking exercises and a set of rules or criteria that bounded the scope.
+The rules set in place made it so that the student could concentrate on the content of the project, rather than finding an appropriate scale and bounds for the project.
+In a capstone project, students are responsible for establishing these rules for themselves, an often difficult task that takes practice to master.